 The Behavioural Insights Team

+BIT is a global leader in the application of behavioural science to inform public policy and tackle societal challenges.
 In 2010, the then Prime Minister created BIT to apply behavioural science to public policy in the UK.
 In 2014 we became a social purpose company, owned by the Cabinet Office, Nesta (an innovation charity) and our employees.

 BIT works with governments around the world in almost every policy area.
 The subject and output of our projects varies considerably, but there are common threads: we try to understand the contexts in which people make decisions; we notice small details; we find out what has and hasn’t worked before; and we measure the impact of everything we do as robustly as we can.

-BIT selects staff on the basis of our organisation’s values: always prioritising social impact; empiricism and humility; fresh thinking, collaboration; and public service.
+As well as displaying professional excellence, BIT selects staff on the basis of our organisation’s values: always prioritising social impact; empiricism and humility; fresh thinking, collaboration; and public service.

 Roles and Responsibilities